Hide & Seek Festival 2026

 - Do I have to camp?
 No — non-camping tickets are available.

 - Can I resell my ticket?
-Official resale is stated to open only if/when the festival sells out.
+Official resale is planned only if the festival sells out.

 Related festivals you may like

-- Lost Minds Festival 2026 – heavier rave energy in a day format.
+- Lost Minds Festival 2026 – harder rave energy in a day format.

 - All Points East 2026 – London day-festival convenience.